"Write what you don't know, about what

 Thoughts on Writing & Reading

 ...
-The writing that most moves me is that which invites me into a world I scarcely know and makes that world vibrant and comprehensible.
+The writing that most move me is that which invites me into a world I scarcely know and makes that world vibrant and comprehensible.

 ...
 The best piece of advice I can offer is this: Write what you don't know.
-The wayfaring imagination is the most satisfying of all, to both writer and reader.
+The wayfaring imagination is the most satisfying of all to both writer and reader.

 ...
 One size does not fit all.
-The young writer should be suspicious of advice telling her she must write first thing in the morning, or keep a journal, or always write in the same place, etc, etc. It may take two years to establish your own rhythm of work, but at least it will be yours.
+The young writer should be suspicious of advice telling her she must write first thing in the morning, keep a journal, or always write in the same place, etc., etc. It may take two years to establish your own rhythm of work, but at least it will be yours.